RomanLut/hx_espnow_rc/doc/rx_esp32_sbus.md

 3) Build and upload using PlatformIO IDE as usual.

 If receiver is flashed in LR mode, access point will not be visible initially.
-Recevier will switch to normal mode to show AP and allow OTA updates after 1 minute of inactivity.
+Receiver will switch to normal mode to show AP and allow OTA updates after 1 minute of inactivity.
 Just power on receiver without transmitter enabled, and wait for 1 minute.